snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 ## Why CI/CD on Shared Hosting Is Challenging

-Shared hosting environments are restrictive by design and functionality unlike cloud and VPSs where you have full control.
+Shared hosting environments are restrictive by design and functionality, unlike cloud and VPSs, where you have full control.
 Some of the difficulties we encountered include:

 ### 1. Limited Server Control